 The new Volunteer Core curriculum will take effect fall 2022.

-The General Education Committee has begun to accept proposals for courses under the Vol Core curriculum.
+The General Education Committee is accepting proposals for courses under the Vol Core curriculum.

 Attend a meeting, view a Power Point, or watch a video to learn more.

 Proposals are accepted on a rolling basis, but must be submitted no later than October 15 of the year prior to the effective catalog year.
 Please see the implementation calendar for important dates and deadlines.